jessemillar/language-notes/technology/gradle/README.md

 - Use the `def` keyword to define local variables
 	- Reference them by preceding their name with a `$`
 	- You can also set "extended" properties that can be used in multiple places
+- Typed tasks allow us to reuse tasks and accept input
+	- Good uses of typed tasks are copying and/or zipping files
+	- You can use `with` to create specifications that can be used to configure multiple tasks
+- Plugins are added to a Gradle file with the `apply` keyword
+- `SourceSets` can allow us to define our own code layouts different from the Maven/Gradle standard with `src/java`/`src/test`/etc.

 ## Sample `build.gradle`
 > Run `gradle tasks` to see a list of tasks and use `gradle Task1` to run a specific task.

 ```
+apply plugin: "java"

+// Set a version for the Java plugin
+version = "1.0"

+// Demonstrate local variables
 def projectVersion = "2.0"

 project.task("Task1")